 Enable Hibernate Windows 7

 The method of showing Hibernate option in the start menu in Windows 7 is a little bit different from Windows 10.
-Anyhow, command prompt command is the same.
+Anyhow, the command prompt command is the same.

 - Press Windows Key + R and type cmd in the Run window.